doodoo3644/pp_test_projects/README.md

 pp_test_projects
 ================

-Prapas' test projects contain multiple tool projects for used by ose personnel.
+Prapas' test repo contains tryouts for multiple tools used by ose personnel.